android-sms-gateway/docs-web/docs/pricing.md

 # Pricing

-The Android SMS Gateway is open-source software and is free to use.
+The SMS Gateway for Android™ is open-source software and is free to use.
 We offer three server options for sending messages:

 - **Local Server**: This option allows you to send messages for free, without any restrictions or limitations.